hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Processing arrays in parallel with `map`

-Inside a `task` block, the `map` statement is used to apply a computation to each element of an array.
+Inside a `compute` block, the `map` statement is used to apply a computation to each element of an array.

 ```rust
 completion comp = map variable_names in [range_expression] {